lucashillebrandt/rest-api/README.md

     }
 }
 ```

-Aftert that you will need to restart nginx.
+After that you will need to restart nginx.
 ```
 nginx -t
 sudo service nginx restart
 ```

+To have access for the API you will need to add DNS record pointing to the server, or add the ip to your hosts file.

+###### Installing Dependencies

 Then we go back to the api folder and install npm dependencies
 ```
 cd /var/www/api.example.com
 npm install
 ```

+###### Setting up MongoDB

 Now let's start setup the Mongo

+If you need to install MongoDB please follow this [article](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)

 ```
 mongo
 use apiexamplecomdb